Frenzy017/react-101/README.md

 # react-101

-General information about the React framework
+General information about the React library

 ## ****React components****